Boston College Eagles football: Dan Henning era (1994–1996)

 BC hired Dan Henning, formerly offensive coordinator for the NFL's Detroit Lions, as its head coach in March 1994.
 Henning's tenure is remembered for a scandal that occurred during the 1996 season.
 On October 26, 1996, the Eagles were routed 45–17 by Syracuse.
-Following the game, head coach Dan Henning got word that several players may have bet against their own team in that game.
-No one came forward.
-After the Eagles lost a close game to Pittsburgh a week later, an irate Henning demanded that anyone involved in gambling come forward.
-He also notified school officials of his suspicions.
-The resulting inquiry resulted in the suspension of 13 players for the final three games of the season, and eight of them never played another down for the Eagles again.
+Following the game, Henning heard that some players might have bet against their own team.
+He informed the appropriate university officials.
+As a result, 13 players were suspended for the rest of the season and six were banned permanently.
 As a result of the scandal and a mediocre 16–19–1 record as coach, Henning resigned at the end of the 1996 season.

 Tom O'Brien era (1997–2006)

-In December 1996, BC hired a 1971 Navy graduate and the former Virginia offensive coordinator Tom O'Brien.
-O'Brien arrived at The Heights with plans to revive the program after the team had been tarnished in the wake of the scandal.
+In December 1996, BC hired Virginia offensive coordinator Tom O'Brien.
 With good recruiting skills and a strong coaching staff around him, notably offensive coordinator Dana Bible and defensive coordinator Frank Spaziani, O'Brien turned the program into a consistent top-25 team.
-The team was also helped by increased exposure on the national stage due to the move to the ACC and, later, improved facilities in the form of the Yawkey Center.
+The team was also helped by increased exposure on the national stage due to the move to the Atlantic Coast Conference (ACC) and, later, improved facilities in the form of the Yawkey Center.
+BC won eight straight postseason bowl games, the first six under O'Brien, between 2000 and 2008.

-Following two mediocre seasons in 1997 (4-7) and 1998 (4-7), O'Brien's vision of a re-built football program began to take shape.
-In 1999, the Eagles finished the regular season 8–3 including a 31–29 win at Notre Dame Stadium on November 20.
-BC had earned itself its first bowl berth since being ensnarled in the 1996 gambling scandal.
-Despite the excitement of its first postseason game in five years, Boston College laid an egg at the Insight.com Bowl in Tucson, Arizona, getting squashed by the University of Colorado, 62–28.
-In 2000 BC finished the regular season at 6–5 with just enough wins to be bowl-eligible and found themselves in Honolulu for the Aloha Bowl where they downed Arizona State 31–17, giving O'Brien his first bowl victory as head coach.